 No doubt as time passes, Giant Rock and Van Tassel’s mythical legacies will continue to evolve.
 Over deep time, the incessant graffiti will have long faded and the boulder’s secrets and lore will be lost.
 One thing is certain: Giant Rock will persist as it always has—stoically and with fortitude—well into the next millennium.

 Be sure to check out Calling All Earthlings, a new feature film by Jonathan Berman about George Van Tassel and the Integratron.
+This article is co-published with KCET Artbound.
+Visit Artbound’s Mojave Project page here.

 These anecdotal accounts fail to provide any anthropological evidence for such claims, but it seems they originate from a single document authored by George Van Tassel, a copy of which is in the possession of the current Integratron owners.
 The authenticated handwritten letter details Giant Rock’s early Native American history as told to Van Tassel by area Indians and also Charlie Reche, a well-known rancher who sold the property on which the Integratron is located to Van Tassel.